Haider93/grid-world-using-RL/README.md

-Q Learning based Grid World Agent that can crawl through maze of dimension nxn in least number of steps.
+Q Learning based Grid World Agent that can crawl through maze of dimension nxn in least number of steps.<br>
 Agent has been trained on 1000 episodes with a different grid settings containing start, end and blocked states.

 Clone this repository and execute agent.py